envygeo/arcplus/SysAdmin/uninstall-ALL-ArcGIS-products.md

 Will not work for programs like ArcPad which don't use msi to install in the first place.

 ## Install
-Download [uninstall-ALL-ArcGIS-products.bat](https://github.com/maphew/arcplus/blob/master/SysAdmin/uninstall-ALL-ArcGIS-products.bat) and save somewhere handy.
-Also save the [product list](https://github.com/maphew/arcplus/blob/master/SysAdmin/product-codes.txt), or make your own.
+1. Download [uninstall-ALL-ArcGIS-products.bat](https://github.com/maphew/arcplus/blob/master/SysAdmin/uninstall-ALL-ArcGIS-products.bat) and save somewhere handy.
+2. Ditto for save the [product list](https://github.com/maphew/arcplus/blob/master/SysAdmin/product-codes.txt) *(last updated 2014-May-09)*, or make your own.

 ## Usage